brown-band/website/pages/scripts/1958-1959/fall/uri.md

 :sd[Band forms in block in end zone.]

-Ladies and Gentlemen, presenting the Brown Univerity Marching Band.
+Ladies and Gentlemen, presenting the Brown University Marching Band.

 :sd[Band steps off on “Salutation” and moves to mid-field where it stops in block.]